 The villagers we know, love and have grown up with have also undergone a bit of a character redesign.
 For the most part, I think that they all look really good.
 Aside from Karen, and the loss of her E-Girl hair, I don’t have any big complaints.
 Most of the reimagining was pretty faithful to the original, but still provided something fresh.

 I will say, that because I am semi-involved in the online discord around the series, I did see some push back regarding Gray and Doctor’s redesigns.
 I do think that they should have kept Gray’s cap from the original, but personally, these didn’t bother me at all.
-What bothers me more is that they didn’t change Doctor’s name to something else.
+What bothers me more is that they didn’t change Doctor’s name to literally anything else.

 Gameplay and Characters